10 Key Values

 Article IV, Section B. At-Large Seats

-Five at-large members of the state committee will be elected at the annual convention for a term one year.
+There are five at-large members of the state committee, elected at annual conventions for a term of one to two years.
 A year term is defined as the time between two consecutive annual conventions.
 Five absences in a year will result in immediate removal of the at-large member from the state committee.

 Article IV, Section C. Executive Seats

-The executives of the party shall consist of two co-chairs serving alternating two-year terms and a secretary and treasurer each serving a one-year term.
+The executives of the party shall consist of two co-chairs serving alternating two-year terms and a secretary and treasurer, also serving alternating two-year terms.
 For purposes of reporting to state and federal entities, the co-chair who is serving the second year of a term shall be considered the chair, and the co-chair who is in the first year of a term shall be considered a vice-chair; for all purposes within the party, co-chairs shall have equal authority.

-Each year at an annual convention, members shall elect at least two executives (a co-chair and secretary or treasurer), and if necessary, an additional co-chair to finish a two-year term vacated by resignation, removal or death.
+Each year at an annual convention, members shall elect at least two executives (a co-chair and secretary or treasurer), and if necessary, an additional executive to finish a two-year term vacated by resignation, removal or death.